 To understand how the genotype affects the transcriptomic and epigenetic activities in adult brain, we used the resource data to identify more interpreted association relationship data such as the quantitative trait loci (QTLs) affecting gene expression and chromatin activity.
 In particular, we calculated the association of SNPs with normalized gene expression and chromatin states (Methods) to find the quantitative trait loci associating with gene expression and epigenomic activities in adult brain, including several major categories: expression QTLs (eQTLs), chromatin QTLs (cQTLs), splicing QTLs (sQTLs) and even cell fraction QTLs.
 For the eQTLs, we adopted a standard approach and emphasized the scale of the database.
 We adhered closely to the established GTEX eQTL pipelines.
 We identified ~2M of eQTLs and ~17000 number of e-genes in DLPFC region.
 This is a conservative larger number of eQTLs than previous brain eQTL studies and reflects the very large sample size and great power we have.
 We believe it's moving close to saturating in terms of associating almost every variant with some expression modulating characteristic.
 We also applied the same QTL calculation pipeline to calculate sQTLs and identified ~10M sQTLs.
 For the cQTLs, the situation is more complicated.
 There are no established standard methods of calculating cQTLs on a large scale.
-In order to properly identify cQTLs, we have to both define the region associated with the activity of the chromatin and then look at how this activity varies.
+In order to properly identify cQTLs, we have to both define the region associated with the activity of the chromatin and then look at how this activity varies. [[really???]]
 We did joint K27 peak calling over the hundreds of brains in PsychENCODE with H3K27ac marker.
 From the consensus regions, we calculated an average signal value of the chromatin marker.
 And then we correlated this with nearby variants.
 (See methods).
 Overall, we were able to identify ~2000 chromatin QTLs.
 Furthermore, we are interested to see if any genotype is also associated with the single cell fractions.
 In particular, we used our QTL pipeline and identified xxx SNPs whose genotypes are significantly associated with both neuronal and non-neuronal cell fractions across individuals; i.e., cell fraction QTLs (fQTLs).
 For example, fQTL xxx is for Ex3 fraction.
 This suggests that these fQTLs potentially can be used to predict the cell fractions in adult brain.
 Moreover, we also identified xxx SNPs significantly associated with the gene expression changes across individual tissues unexplained by our single cell deconvolution; i.e., Y-WX (Methods).
 These SNPs are likely causing certain gene expression changes driven by unknown cell types in adult brain.